 We will not keep your information longer than it is needed or where the law states how long this should be kept.
 We will dispose of paper records or delete any electronic personal information in a secure and confidential way.

-Find out about the rights for individuals under GDPR
+Find out about the rights for individuals under UK GDPR

 Changes to this privacy notice